-The inverter/charger should always be connected to a permanent, grounded wiring system.
-An inverter system that is properly grounded will limit the risk of electrical shock, reduce radio frequency noise from the inverter, and minimize excessive surge voltages induced by lightning.
-This is done by ensuring there is a well-defined, very low-resistance path from the electrical system to the grounding system.
-This low-resistance path helps stabilize the electrical system voltage with respect to ground and carries fault currents directly to ground if the electrical system malfunctions.

-To understand how the conductors in the electrical circuit will be connected to the system ground, the following terms should be understood:
+The inverter/charger should always be properly connected to a permanent, grounded wiring system.
+An inverter system that is properly grounded limits the risk of electrical shock, reduces radio frequency noise from the inverter, and minimizes excessive surge voltages induced by lightning.
+This is done by ensuring there is a well-defined, very low-resistance path from the electrical system to ground.
+A low-resistance path helps stabilize the electrical system voltage with respect to ground and carries fault currents directly to ground if the electrical system malfunctions.
+Review the following terms to understand how the conductors in the electrical circuit will be connected to the system ground:

-- Grounded Conductor (GC): The wire/cable in the electrical system that normally carries current (usually the AC neutral and/or the DC negative); and is intentionally connected or "bonded" to the ground system.
-This wire or the ends of this wire should be colored blue. - Equipment Grounding Conductor (EGC): A wire/cable that does not normally carry current and is used to connect the exposed metal parts of equipment that might be accidentally energized to the grounding electrode system or the grounded conductor.
-This wire or the ends of this wire should be green or green w/yellow stripe; or this wire can be bare copper. - Grounding Electrode Conductor (GEC): The wire/cable that does not normally carry current and connects the grounded conductor and/or the equipment grounding conductor to the grounding electrode at the service equipment. - Grounding Electrode (GE): A ground rod or conducting element that establishes an electrical connection to the earth. - System bonding jumper (SBJ) The connection between the grounded circuit conductor in the electrical system and the equipment grounding conductor at a separately derived system.
+- Grounded Conductor (GC): The wire/cable in the electrical system that normally carries current (usually the AC neutral and/or the DC negative), and is intentionally connected or bonded to the ground system.
+This wire, or the ends of this wire, should be colored blue. - Equipment Grounding Conductor (EGC): A wire/cable that does not normally carry current and is used to connect the exposed metal parts of equipment-that might be accidentally energized-to the grounding electrode system or the grounded conductor.
+This wire or the ends of this wire should be green or green w/yellow stripe; or this wire can be bare copper. - Grounding Electrode Conductor (GEC): The wire/cable that does not normally carry current and connects the grounded conductor and/or the equipment grounding conductor to the grounding electrode at the service equipment. - Grounding Electrode (GE): A ground rod or conducting element that establishes an electrical connection to the earth. - System bonding jumper (SBJ): The connection between the grounded circuit conductor in the electrical system and the equipment grounding conductor at a separately derived system.

 The MS-E Series inverter/charger uses both AC and DC power; however, the AC electrical system is isolated from the DC electrical system by an internal transformer.
-Although this inverter/charger has two electrical systems, each electrical system must be properly grounded and connected to a common "earth" reference; refer to Figure 2-12.
+Although this inverter/charger has two electrical systems, each electrical system must be properly grounded and connected to a common "earth" reference; refer to Figure 2-10.

-For proper grounding, each electrical system must connect all exposed metal parts of equipment (via Equipment Grounding Conductors - EGC) and one of the current carrying conductors (Grounded Conductor - GC) together at a common point (Ground Busbar - GBB), usually by a System Bonding Jumper (SBJ) in an electrical service disconnect panel.
-The common point of each electrical system is then connected (via Grounding Electrode Conductor - GEC) to the common ground reference, such as a ground rod (Grounding Electrode - GE).
+For proper grounding, each electrical system must connect all exposed metal parts of equipment (via EGC) and one of the current carrying conductors (GC) together at a common point (Ground Busbar - GBB), usually by a System Bonding Jumper (SBJ) in an electrical service disconnect panel.
+The common point of each electrical system is then connected (via GEC) to the common ground reference, such as a ground rod (GE).
 This connection to earth should only be made at one point in each electrical system; otherwise, parallel paths will exist for the currents to flow.
 These parallel current paths would represent a safety hazard and are to be avoided during installation.

-Figure 2-12, Grounding System for MS-E Series
+Figure 2-10, Grounding System for MS-E Series